Automunge/AutoMunge/README.md

-* processdict: allows a user to define their own processing functions corresponding to new trasnformdict keys.
+* processdict: allows a user to define their own processing functions corresponding to new transformdict keys.
 We'll describe the entries here:
 ```
 #for example
 custom_processdict =  {'newt' : {'dualprocess' : None, \